openzipkin/zipkin/zipkin-lens/README.md

 Zipkin-lens is the UI for [Zipkin](https://github.com/openzipkin/zipkin).
 It is a modern replacement of the [classic](https://github.com/openzipkin-attic/zipkin-classic) UI which has proved its merit since the beginning of the Zipkin project.

-Here are a couple example screen shots:
+Here are a couple example screenshots:

 <img width="1920" alt="Search Screen" src="https://user-images.githubusercontent.com/64215/49579677-4602de00-f990-11e8-81b7-dd782ce91227.png">
 <img width="1920" alt="Trace Detail Screen" src="https://user-images.githubusercontent.com/64215/49579684-4d29ec00-f990-11e8-8799-5c53a503413e.png">